 Java(TM) 2 Runtime Environment, Standard Edition (build 1.4.1_02-b06)

 Java HotSpot(TM) Client VM (build 1.4.1_02-b06, mixed mode)

-BLASTYou will need to install the Blast program from NCBI.
-You can find it here (Blast).
-Just pick the right version for your operating system in the LATEST folder (Note: for Windows XP, use the file ending by -win32.exe).
+BLASTYou will need to install the Legacy Blast program from NCBI.
+Installing or trying to use the latest blast version will fail.
+You can find legacy Blast here (Blast).
+Just pick the right version for your operating system in the 2.2.26 folder (Note: for Windows XP, use the file ending by -win32.exe).
 Blast comes with complete installation instruction.
 Make sure that "blastall" and "formatdb" are in your path (help to set the PATH on windows).

 OligoArrayAuxOligoArray2.1 does not rely anymore on Mfold to predict oligonucleotides that could fold to form secondary structure.
 Mfold has been advantageously replaced by OligoArrayAux developed by Nick Markham and Michael Zuker (Rensselaer Polytechnic Institute, Troy, NY).
 You can get it from the OligoArrayAux home page.